mill1/WikipediaBiographyCreator/README.md

 💡 **Note:**
 - **API keys are required for The Guardian and The New York Times services.**
 - The Wikipedia API is public and does not require a key.
-- The Fuzzy search score threshold determine when names of deceased in the two sources are matched.
+- The Fuzzy search score threshold determines when names of deceased in the two sources are matched.

 ## 🏗️ Building and running the Application